NEW prescription weight loss drugs have now been approved by the FDA.

 Belviq works by targeting specific serotonin receptors in the brain linked with feelings of satiety, leading patients to feel full.
 The FDA has approved Beviq for adults who are obese or who are overweight and have at least one serious medical condition, such as diabetes or high cholesterol.
 The approved labeling for Belviq also recommends that people discontinue the drug if they fail to lose 5% of their body weight after 12 weeks as longer treatment is unlikely to lead to meaningful weight loss.
 Belviq is classified as a Schedule IV controlled substance, which means it has a low potential for abuse.
 Belviq costs between $200 and $225 a month.

-We will be following these new drugs very closely.
 Please feel free to sign up for our newsletter for announcements.

 We also carry other safe and effective FDA approved medications.
 If you'd like more information about our current program, call any of our clinics today.